OShaikhDevOps/fsds-project/README.md

 **1) Model**
 - **Location:** [backend/model/best_fruit_model.pt](backend/model/best_fruit_model.pt)
 - **Notes:** The model is an Ultralytics/Torch `.pt` file.
-It may be large — avoid committing model artifacts to git (the repo `.gitignore` already ignores `/backend/model/*.pt`).
 For production, store the model in S3 and download at startup or mount it into the container.

 **2) Frontend**
 - **What:** Streamlit UI for uploading images and showing predictions.